On Partial Differential Encodings of Boolean Functions: Orbital bound for graph isomorphism and sub-isomorphism instances via group actions.

-where the right-hand side of the equation just above is taken to be the canonical representative of the congruence class.
-Equating corresponding coefficients on both sides of the equal sign results in a system of
+Now we do modulo operations on both sides of this equation.
+Equating corresponding coefficients on both sides of the equal sign, which are coefficients in respective canonical representative congruence classes